Last updated on June 9th, 2018 at 12:43 pm

 It’s also amazing to think how much our purchasing behavior has changed throughout the years.
 We have become more impatient and practical.
 We want everything now, and we want it fast.
 Businesses are listening; that’s why we have programs like Amazon Now, InstaCart, or PostMates that make shopping simple.

 Technology is helping us accomplish more with less time.
 Smart business owners have to keep up with these trends to make sure they stay competitive in the market.
-In this article, we’ve compiled the latest 5 technology trends impacting the eCommerce industry.
+In this article, we’ve compiled the latest 5 technology trends impacting the eCommerce industry, potentially becoming top selling items in the future.

 1. Voice Search and Its Impact on Shopping